-In addition to the restoration of the historic marquee and the replacement of the auditorium seats, the existing 1920 timber roof trusses were reinforced with tensioned steel cables.
+In addition to the restoration of the historic marquee and replacement of the auditorium seats, the existing 1920 timber roof trusses were reinforced with tensioned steel cables.
 Flexible, open floor space was created to accommodate a broader range of performances and events, and a new energy-efficient heating and cooling system was added throughout the building, theater, offices, and storefronts.

-The Cabot’s newest project was a renovation and restoration to the lobby.
+The Cabot’s most recent project was a renovation and restoration to the lobby.
 The historic architectural details of the rose window over the marquee and the grand arched ceilings, previously hidden by a dropped ceiling, was restored and exposed.
-The flow of the lobby was redesigned to allow for a new box office and concession stand, while removing the double doors that divided the lobby for years were removed, and an elevator was added to increase accessibility to the balcony and second floor.
+The flow of the lobby was redesigned to allow for a new box office and concession stand, double doors that divided the lobby for years were removed, and an elevator was added to increase accessibility to the balcony and second floor.
 The revitalization of the lobby aligns with The Cabot’s art deco design.

 Watch the video below, to see the time lapse of The Cabot's balcony being installed.